joannakl/learning-open-source/_articles/stepping-into-opensource/evaluating-open-projects.md

 TODO: indicate where this is shared kept.

-*Bonus: If you choose the Open Source Career Map from Module 1, you can use that as a tool for selecting a project as well :)*
+*Bonus: If you choose the [Open Source Career Map](https://docs.google.com/document/d/1u8G3cTYVBrSWcUIaU_m7Xixr3wlDS3rlBL4HvCzoPPw/edit#heading=h.oc32cqkvrlxk) from Module 1, you can use that as a tool for selecting a project as well :)*

-* TOC
-{:toc}